Withdrawal or De-registration from an Exam

 Withdrawal without stating a reason

-The procedures for withdrawing from an exam without stating a valid reason differ from program to program.
-Please read the information specific to your program to find out whether you can withdraw from an exam in your degree program, and up until when this is possible.
+The possibilities of and requirements for withdrawing from an exam without stating a valid reason is individually regulated for the specific program of study.
+Please read the information specific to your program to find out whether you can withdraw from an exam in your degree program and up until when this is possible.

 Program-specific information

-In general, you may withdraw from an exam via the student portal (Step-by-step instructions).
+In general, students can withdraw from an exam via the student portal (see step-by-step instructions).

-Exams of the master’s programs MMM and Business Informatics are exempt from this rule.
-In order to withdraw from these exams, you must use the relevant forms to request withdrawal.
+An exception are examinations in the MMM program as well as in the master's program in Business Informatics where students have to request their withdrawal by submitting a special form.
 Please send the completed form via e-mail to the responsible teacher and ask them to e-mail the form together with the required confirmation to the responsible advisor at the Student Services.

-Once the deadline for withdrawal has passed, you are obliged to take the exams you are registered for, unless there are valid reasons preventing you from performing at the level necessary for taking an exam.
-In this case it may be possible to be de-registered from the exam.
+After the deadline for de-registration has expired, you ate obligated to take the exam you registered for unless there are valid reasons preventing you from performing at the level necessary for taking an exam.
+In this case, it may be possible to formally withdraw from the exam.

-According to the examination regulations, you may only de-register from an exam due to valid reasons, which you must present to Student Services without delay and in writing.
-You are also required to submit admissible proof.
-“Without delay” means that Student Services must receive your request for de-registration at the earliest occasion possible and without deliberate hesitation.
+According to the examination regulations, students may only de-register from an exam if they have a valid reason, which they must present to the Student Services immediately in writing.
+They are also required to submit admissible proof.
+Immediately means that Student Services must receive your request to de-register as well as the required proof at the earliest occasion possible and without undue delay.

 Whether or not a student is able to take an exam is decided on a case-by-case basis under consideration of all circumstances.
 Severe illness, an accident or the sudden death of a family member are for example considered valid reasons.

 Should you be unable to sit a mandatory exam or any other exam you are registered for because you are spending a semester at a higher education institution abroad, you may de-register from your exam.
-However, this will only be recognized as a valid reason if the semester dates at your host university require you to be present there at the time your exam is scheduled.
+However, this will only be recognized as a valid reason if the semester dates at the institution abroad require you to be present there at the time your exam is scheduled.

-You must submit the request for de-registration without delay, meaning as soon as you know that you will be unable to take the exam you are registered for due to your semester abroad.
-As proof, please submit either a confirmation from the International Office or alternatively, a letter of confirmation from your host university.
-The confirmation from the International Office is a bilingual document which you receive with your acceptance letter for your semester abroad.
+You must submit the request to de-register immediately, meaning as soon as you know that you will be unable to take the exam you are registered for due to your semester abroad.
+As proof, please submit either a confirmation from the International Office or alternatively, a letter of confirmation from the higher education institution abroad.
+The confirmation from the International Office is a bilingual document that you receive with your acceptance letter for your semester abroad.

 According to legal regulations, you need to provide sufficient proof for your inability to take an exam.
 In other words, it is the student alone who carries the burden of proof.
 This means that you cannot simply hand in a medical certificate stating you are unable to work or unable to take an exam.
-We also cannot accept regular medical certificates called “(elektonische) Arbeitsunfähigkeitsbescheinigung (eAU)”.
+We also cannot accept regular medical certificates (“Arbeitsunfähigkeitsbescheinigung”).

 In either case, the certificate must include the following details:

-• Student’s first name, last name and date of birth
+• First name, last name and date of birth of the student

 • Expected duration of illness